Asymptotic Spectral Efficiency of the Uplink in Spatially Distributed Wireless Networks With Multi-Antenna Base Stations: Main Results

+Note that Lemma \ref{Lemma:SIRConvergenceLemma} is closely related to several results in the literature concerning the convergence of the SINR of random Direct/Sequence Code-Division-Multiple-Access (DS/CDMA) systems such as \cite{TseHanly} and \cite{BaiSilversteinMIMOCDMA}.
+The existing results however assume that the noise power is strictly positive and are thus not directly applicable to systems with negligible noise power.
+Lemma \ref{Lemma:SIRConvergenceLemma} is proved by modifying the proof in \cite{TseHanly}, replacing the requirement of the strictly positive noise by the requirement on the minimum eigenvalue of the matrix $\mathbf{R}$.

-Since all nodes use Gaussian codebooks the residual interference at the output of the MMSE receiver is Gaussian, so we use the Shannon formula to estimate the per-link spectral efficiency of the system:
+Since we assume that all nodes use Gaussian codebooks which results in Gaussian residual interference at the output of the MMSE receiver, we can approximate the per-link spectral efficiency using the Shannon formula assuming that the noise is negligible as follows.

+where we emphasize that the spectral efficiency is a function of the length of the representative link, $r_1$.
+Note that if the transmit signals are not Gaussian, as we noted in the system model, the spectral efficiency above and in subsequent expressions should be interpreted as achievable spectral efficiencies.